 Example |

-For aggregated ALE groups, whether an employer is subject to a penalty payment and the payment amount is determined separately for each member.
-Therefore, if one employer within an ALE group fails to offer MEC, the other group members aren’t affected.
+The IRS determines whether a single employer within an aggregated group is subject to a penalty and the payment amount on an individual basis.
+This means that if a single individual employer within an ALE group fails to offer MEC, the other group members aren’t affected.

 Even if your ALE client offers MEC to at least 95% of its full-time employees, they could still fall subject to the second type of employer shared responsibility payment, known as a 4980H(b) penalty.

-An employer can incur a penalty if they fail to offer a qualified health plan that meets the minimum value and affordability requirements and at least one full-time employee obtains subsidized individual coverage through the Marketplace.
+An employer can incur this penalty payment if they fail to offer a qualified health plan meeting the minimum value and affordability standards and at least one full-time employee obtains subsidized individual coverage through the Marketplace.

 However, you only count full-time employees for this shared responsibility payment—not FTEs.

-A health insurance plan meets the minimum value requirement if it covers at least 60% of the total cost of benefits expected under the plan and provides substantial coverage of inpatient hospitalization and physician.
+A qualified health plan meets the minimum value requirement if it covers at least 60% of the total cost of benefits expected under the plan and provides substantial coverage of inpatient hospitalization and physician services.

 Affordability regulations change annually based on an employee’s household income.
-In 2024, if the premium an employee pays for employer-sponsored coverage costs more than 8.39% of their annual household income, it’s not considered affordable coverage for that employee.
+In 2024, if an employee's premium for employer-sponsored coverage costs more than 8.39% of their annual household income, the federal government considers it unaffordable coverage for that employee.
+The IRS decreased affordability to 9.02% for 2025.

-Employers generally don’t know their employees' household income.
-Therefore, they can use one or more of the affordability safe harbors based on information they would know.
+Employers generally don’t know their ongoing employees' household income.
+Therefore, they can use one or more of the affordability safe harbors based on the information they know.
 This can include the employee’s wages or pay rate to determine affordable coverage information.

-The 2023 monthly penalty for employers offering a health insurance plan that doesn’t meet minimum value and affordability standards equals $4,320 divided by 12 for each full-time employee receiving subsidized coverage through a health insurance marketplace exchange for the month.
+The 2024 monthly penalty amount for single employers offering a health insurance plan that doesn’t meet minimum standards and affordability guidelines equals $4,460 divided by 12 for each full-time employee receiving subsidized coverage through a health insurance marketplace exchange for the month.

-However, the amount can’t exceed the monthly penalty an employer would receive if they didn’t meet the coverage requirement by offering no employee health coverage.
+However, the amount can’t exceed the monthly penalty a single employer would receive if they didn’t meet the coverage requirement by offering no employee health coverage.

 What are the employer shared responsibility information reporting requirements?

-ALEs subject to the employer shared responsibility provisions must report to the IRS whether they offered coverage to ongoing employees and, if they did, information regarding the employee coverage provided.
-ALEs must report this information on Form 1094-C and Form 1095-C. Each member of an aggregated ALE group is also liable for filing 1095 forms.
+ALEs subject to the employer shared responsibility provisions must report to the IRS whether they offered coverage to ongoing employees.
+If they did, they must also include information regarding the type of employee coverage they provided.
+ALEs must report this information on Form 1094-C and Form 1095-C. Each member of an aggregated ALE group is also liable for filing 1095 tax forms.

 An employer that sponsors self-insured health coverage has reporting requirement responsibilities as a provider of MEC, even if they aren’t considered an ALE.
-An ALE sponsoring self-insured health coverage can generally use Form 1095-C to satisfy this requirement by filling out Part III on the form for their ongoing employees and family members enrolled in their employer-sponsored health coverage.
+An ALE offering self-insured health coverage can generally use Form 1095-C to satisfy this requirement by filling out Part III on the form for their ongoing employees and family members enrolled in their employer-sponsored health coverage.
+Non-ALEs use Form 1095-B.

 As a CPA, you can help your client fill out these IRS forms as part of their employer shared responsibility reporting requirements.
 This reduces the chance of errors and allows you to answer any questions they may have along the way.